ninefu/Filesystem-with-SMTP-Mailsever/README.md

 # Log Structured File System with SMTP Mail Server
 This is a course project from CS 4410 Operation Systems.
-It includes a log structured filesystem (LFS) and an mail server that supports mail delivery under SMTP protocol and using socket-oriented network programming.
+It includes a log structured filesystem (LFS) and a mail server that supports mail delivery under Simple Mail Transfer Protocol (SMTP) and using socket-oriented network programming.

 * Implementation for the LFS:
 	- Sync inode map to the segment